Sigmmma/c20/src/content/h1/tags/gbxmodel/readme.md

   * When used on a vehicle with "alien scout" or "alien fighter" [vehicle physics type](~vehicle#tag-field-vehicle-type), creates a dust cloud effect when the vehicle is hovering close to the ground.
 This can be seen at a piloted Banshee's wingtips when sitting on the ground.
   * When the vehicle physics type is "human plane", creates a similar dust effect if the marker is pointed at nearby ground.
 Used for the Pelican's thrusters.
 * `jet thrusters`: Can also be used for vehicles with "human plane" physics to create the Pelican's thruster dust effect.

+Commonly used marker names without hard-coded behaviour include:

-* `primary ejection`: Used to indicate where casings fly out when firing the primary trigger
+* `primary ejection`: Used to indicate where casings fly out when firing the primary trigger.

 [Tool](~tool#model-compilation) only includes markers from the `superhigh` LOD.